risa2000/hmdq/README.md

 #### `--api_json <filename>`
 Allows specifying a custom/different/new JSON file with OpenVR API definitions.
 Normally, you should not need that.
 The one included comes directly from [OpenVR repository](https://github.com/ValveSoftware/openvr/tree/master/headers).

-You can update this file independently from `hmdq` though to let the tool recognize new properties (if there were any).
+You can update this file independently from the tools to let them recognize new properties (if there were any).

 #### `--out_json <filename>`
 When specified, all the information collected by the tool (not only what is actually displayed in the console, but all possible retrievable information), plus some additional information calculated by the tool in the process (e.g. different _FOV points_, HAM mesh optimized layout, etc.) is stored in the specified file in JSON format.